Vietnam.vn - Nền tảng quảng bá Việt Nam

 Overview of the meeting

-There are opinions suggesting that regulating and distributing water resources, especially in cases of drought and water shortage, requires close linkage, mutual support and arrangement of essential resources for implementation.
+There are opinions suggesting that regulating and distributing water resources, especially in cases of drought and water shortage, requires close linkages, mutual support and arrangement of essential resources for implementation.
 It is proposed to add the responsibility of the Ministry of Natural Resources and Environment to report to the Prime Minister in cases of particularly serious drought and water shortage for timely direction, enhancing effectiveness and efficiency.
-In response to the above opinions, the draft Law has revised the regulations on the responsibility of the Prime Minister to decide on the plan to regulate and distribute water resources when drought and water shortage occur in Clause 1, Article 36; the responsibility of the Ministry of Natural Resources and Environment, the Ministry of Agriculture and Rural Development, the Ministry of Industry and Trade, relevant ministries and provincial People's Committees in implementing water resource regulation, deciding on water distribution and use restrictions; deciding on the use of existing water sources in the area; Direct the mobilization of water resources within the scope of management to proactively overcome water shortages, ensure water for daily life and other essential needs in Clause 2, Article 36.
+In response to the above opinions, the draft Law has revised the regulations on the responsibility of the Prime Minister to decide on plans to regulate and distribute water resources when drought and water shortage occur in Clause 1, Article 36; the responsibility of the Ministry of Natural Resources and Environment, the Ministry of Agriculture and Rural Development, the Ministry of Industry and Trade, relevant ministries and provincial People's Committees in implementing water resource regulation, deciding on water distribution and use restrictions; deciding on the use of existing water sources in the area; Direct the mobilization of water resources within the scope of management to proactively overcome water shortages, ensure water for daily life and other essential needs in Clause 2, Article 36.

 Special regulations on exploitation and use of water resources